 For example, Caballes doesn’t authorize the police to use drug sniffing dogs when they stop people on foot, or when someone is walking across a parking lot or crossing the street.
 The Fourth Amendment provides broad protection for an individual’s legitimate privacy interests, and the police must respect a person’s right to privacy.

-If you’ve been charged with drug possession after the police used a drug sniffing dog at a traffic stop, contact an experienced Dallas criminal defense lawyer for drug crimes at the Law Office of Broden & Mickelsen today.
+If you’ve been charged with drug possession after the police used a drug sniffing dog at a traffic stop, contact an experienced Dallas criminal defense lawyer for drug crimes at the Broden & Mickelsen, LLP today.

 Dallas Best Drug Defense Attorneys